-In contrast, most Americans don’t get enough omega-3 fatty acids to enable and maintain optimal health …in part because of their overconsumption of competing omega-6 fatty acids.
+In contrast, most Americans don't get enough omega-3 fatty acids to enable and maintain optimal health …in part because of their over-consumption of omega-6 fatty acids.

-Note: While wild and farmed salmon have comparable levels of omega-3s, farmed salmon is generally much higher in omega-6 fats (Megdal PA et al. 2009).
+Note: While wild and farmed salmon have comparable levels of omega-3s, farmed salmon is generally much higher in omega-6 fats.

-- Long-chain omega-3s (EPA and DHA) from seafood and fish oil
+- Long-chain (highly unsaturated) omega-3s (EPA and DHA) from seafood and fish oil.

-The body only needs EPA and DHA, which it can make from plant-source ALA … but only in small amounts.
+The body only needs EPA and DHA, very small amounts of which it can make from plant-source ALA.

-Of the three omega-3s, DHA is by far the most important one to get from foods or supplements, for these reasons, which apply to most people (see the exceptions noted below):
+Of the three omega-3s, DHA is by far the most important one to get from foods or supplements.

-Most people convert less than one half of one percent of dietary ALA into DHA.
+- The body cannot make enough DHA from dietary ALA.
+Most people convert less than one-half of one percent of ALA into DHA.